Ainhoa Cantalapiedra

-Ainhoa Cantalapiedra Cuñado (born 25 September 1980) is a popular Spanish singer and songwriter.
+Ainhoa Cantalapiedra Cuñado (born 25 September 1980) is a Spanish singer and songwriter.

 She is the winner of the second series of Operación Triunfo (Spanish version of Star Academy).

 Early life

 Born in Galdakao, since 1998 she has been in many groups of different styles, and was once given the nickname of 'la Céline' (Galdakao's reference to their very own Celine Dion).

 Operación Triunfo

 In 2002, she became a contestant in the second series of Spanish Star Academy, Operación Triunfo.
 Within a week, she ended up in line for eviction, but managed to survive against Mai Meneses, who is now a member of the group Nena Daconte.
 Ainhoa came up for eviction 2 more times while being on the show.
 Her Renditions of Celine Dion's Si Tu Eres Mi Hombre and Monica Naranjo's Sobrevivire made her one of the favorites to win.
 She went on to win the show with over 34% of the votes split between her and the remaining 6 finalists.
 She received one million Euros and a record deal with Vale Music.